Gen 5 RNG Manip Introduction

 With RNG Manip I've for example gotten all the Gift and Stationary Pokemon that you can get in my German White 2 as shinies with 5 or 6 perfect IVs (excluding the select few shiny locked encounters such as Reshiram or the Gift Eevee which just have 5 or 6 Perfect IVs).

-I've also been working on a shiny national living dex in my White 2 (am about halfway done as of May 2025) but that project is currently on hold since I'm prioritizing other things such as making guides.
+I've also been working on a shiny national living dex in my White 2 (am about halfway done as of May 2025) but that project is currently on hold since I'm prioritizing other things such as making Gen 5 RNG guides.

-These Guides will teach you how to RNG Manip in Gen 5 so you too can get your favorite shinies or perfect competitive Pokemon quickly without any glitches or hacking.
+These guides will teach you how to RNG Manipulate in Gen 5, so you too can get your favorite shinies or perfect competitive Pokemon quickly and without any glitches or hacking.

-If you're ready, start with the BW1/BW2 Calibration Guide as Calibration is a MANDATORY requirement for any Gen 5 RNG.
+If you're ready, start with the BW/BW2 Calibration Guide, as Calibration is a MANDATORY requirement for any Gen 5 RNG.

-missing Pokemon, excluding limited time Events (that you can not breed) are Articuno, Zapdos, Moltres, Mewtwo, Mew, Unown, Raikou, Entei, Suicune, Lugia, Ho-Oh, Celebi, Kyogre, Groudon, Rayquaza, Jirachi, Deoxys, Dialga, Palkia, Giratina, Darkrai, Shaymin, Arceus, Victini, Keldeo, Meloetta and Genesect.
+missing Pokemon, excluding limited time Events (that you can not breed), are Articuno, Zapdos, Moltres, Mewtwo, Mew, Unown, Raikou, Entei, Suicune, Lugia, Ho-Oh, Celebi, Kyogre, Groudon, Rayquaza, Jirachi, Deoxys, Dialga, Palkia, Giratina, Manaphy, Darkrai, Shaymin, Arceus, Victini, Keldeo, Meloetta and Genesect.

 Get the Pokemon you wanted?
 Consider supporting us on Ko-fi & keep us ad free!